quantumlib/Cirq/cirq-google/README.rst

 ------------

 To install the stable version of only **cirq-google**, use `pip install cirq-google`.
-To install the pre-release version of only **cirq-google**, use `pip install cirq-google --pre`.
+To install the pre-release version of only **cirq-google**, use `pip install cirq-google~=1.0.dev`.

 Note, that this will install both cirq-google and cirq-core as well.

-To get all the optional modules installed as well, you'll have to use `pip install cirq` or `pip install cirq --pre` for the pre-release version.
+To get all the optional modules installed as well, you'll have to use `pip install cirq` or `pip install cirq~=1.0.dev` for the pre-release version.